 Freeman's bi-annual sales of 20th century and contemporary design regularly include works by George Nakashima, Paul Evans, Louis Comfort Tiffany, Hans Wegner, Gio Ponti, Emile Galle, and others.
 Freeman's is an industry leader in the sale of works by New Hope School and Pennsylvania designers, having set numerous records for works by George Nakashima, Paul Evans, Harry Bertoia, Phil Powell, and Wharton Esherick.
 The department is always seeking quality consignments and is available to consult on the current market for your works.

 For more information about buying or selling 20th Century Design, please contact specialist Tim Andreadis.

 American Art & Pennsylvania Impressionists

 Freeman’s American Art & Pennsylvania Impressionists department specializes in the sale of works of significant American art, bringing fresh-to-market works from prominent names such as Andrew Wyeth, Edward Willis Redfield, Fern Isabel Coppedge, NC Wyeth, Frederic Remington and more to auction.
-Led by Vice Chairman Alasdair Nichol, the American Art department has a reputation in the business for its impressive expertise on the subject matter, its intelligently structured catalogues, and its fostering of consistently excellent auction results.
+Led by Chairman Alasdair Nichol, the American Art department has a reputation in the business for its impressive expertise on the subject matter, its intelligently structured catalogues, and its fostering of consistently excellent auction results.